AjKundnani/Gen1-TrustedLaunch/README.md

 You can now upgrade existing Gen1 (BIOS) VMs to Trusted launch by on-boarding to preview at **https://aka.ms/Gen1ToTLUpgrade**.
 This repository provides end users with PowerShell script-based guidance which they can self-execute & upgrade existing Gen1 (BIOS) VMs to Gen2 (UEFI) VMs.

+**IMPORTANT DISCLAIMER**

+**Production use:** The Preview should only be used for testing, evaluation and feedback.
+Production workloads are **not recommended.**

+Preview features are not backed with Microsoft Support SLA.

 ## Pre-Requisites

 Pre-Requisite    |    Description